mostly-ai/virtualdatalab/README.md

 License: [GPLv3](https://github.com/mostly-ai/virtualdatalab/blob/master/LICENSE)

-Test drive generative models for sequential data w.r.t. to accuracy and privacy given a range of real-world and artificial datasets.
+The main motivation of VDL is to test drive generative models for sequential data w.r.t. to accuracy and privacy given a range of real-world and artificial datasets.

 Synthesizers and public functions accept only data formatted according to the following guideline.